 With sci-fi and fantasy worlds, everything needs to be decided.
 Climates.
 Cultures.
 Catastrophes...and a whole swag of other elements starting with 'C', and a few other letters to.

 Even with strictly historical or contemporary environments, the 'Where', 'When' and 'Why' still need to be carefully selected from the contexts available.

 A Narrative Designer's job is to answer the questions before the player can ask them.

 Why did the Normans win?

 Why were there two seemingly unconnected armies invading within days of each other?

 Why was anybody invading at all?

 So that's a quick 'once over' of what a Narrative Designer does for a video game.
-No, we haven't drilled down into the nitty gritty of character design, dialogue trees, story glyphs, flavour texts or the myriad of other narrative elements that a Narrative Designer wrangles during the course of a game's development.
-I'll save those details for follow-up articles.
+No, we haven't drilled down into the nitty-gritty of character design, dialogue trees, story glyphs, flavour texts or the myriad of other narrative elements that a Narrative Designer wrangles during the course of a game's development.
+That stuff is all covered in Narrative Design for Indies: Getting Started.

 "Gameplay is what we do.
 Story is why we do it."

 Revised version published 9 May 2018.